serverless/blog/posts/2017-12-20-state-of-serverless-observability-why-we-built-thundra.md

 For a very long time, monitoring tools were simple.
 They were mainly used as external pings.

-But monitoring tools have significantly evolved in recent years, They provide things like time series traces, metrics, and logs.
+But monitoring tools have significantly evolved in recent years.
+They provide things like time series traces, metrics, and logs.
 This kind of monitoring is called “whitebox monitoring”—a subcategory of monitoring, based on information derived from the internals of systems.

 It’s what people have come to expect, and frankly a turn that is much-needed as companies continue to embrace microservice architectures.